 Some doctors debate whether MDS is cancer, adds Dr. Steensma.
 “MDS differs from cancer in that it does not spread to other organs and it may remain stable for many years without treatment—behavior more typical of a pre-cancerous condition than a cancer.”
 Both the World Health Organization and the National Cancer Institute, however, recognize MDS as a form of blood cancer.

-In 2003, when Joan was diagnosed with MDS, no drugs had yet been approved in the United States to treat it.
+When Joan was diagnosed with MDS, no drugs had yet been approved in the United States to treat it.
 The standard treatment was transfusions of healthy blood cells to replace those not being made in the patient’s bone marrow.